How to measure your PR campaign effectiveness without losing trust in your PR firm

 All PR campaigns teach you something.
 Even if you haven’t yet achieved your objectives, use the results as a learning curve to perform better in the future.

 Axia Public Relations always provides its clients with a road map and measurable results for each campaign.
 We want to have a productive and effective long-term relationship with you.
-Download our free e-book How to Fire Your PR Firm to get the most of your partnership with your PR firm.
+Download our e-book How to Fire Your PR Firm to get the most of your partnership with your PR firm.

 Yulia Dianova is a public relations professional who is skilled in building relationships with target audiences.
 She provides counsel to organizations that seek PR help to further their growth and reach their goals.
 Yulia earned a master’s degree in public relations management from University of Maryland University College.
 She is fluent in Russian and English and is always looking for a new challenge.
 Yulia has worked for Axia Public Relations since July 2015.
 Learn more about Yulia Dianova.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.